AmroKSaleh/AmroKSaleh/README.md

 - 👀 I’m interested in creating opensource projects and educational content.
 - 🌱 I’m currently learning davinci resolve.
 - 💞️ I’m looking to collaborate on opensource projects and educational content.
-- 🏫 Currently studying elctronics engineering at Yarmouk University.
+- 🏫 Currently studying electronics engineering at Yarmouk University.
 - 📫 You can reach me through my email at amrosaleh63@gmail.com.